anzalks/raspberry_pie_camera_capture/README.md

 ### Common Issues & Fixes

 1. **Empty recording files (4KB only)**
+   - Fix: Changed codec from MJPEG to H264 which works better with the IMX296 camera
    - Fix: Added `-vsync 0` to ffmpeg command
    - Fix: Added file creation with proper permissions
    - Fix: Ensured output directory exists with proper permissions
+   - Solution: Run `sudo bin/fix_codec_h264.sh` to update codec configuration

 2. **LSL Stream Not Found**
    - Fix: Ensured all LSL values are numeric (no strings)